 Understanding the Absorption Options of Cloth Diaper Inserts

-The most important thing to look at when choosing cloth diaper inserts is the fabric the insert is made from because that will tell you how well and how quickly it absorbs.
+Regardless of how many cloth diapers you’ll use on a regular basis, the most important thing to look at when choosing cloth diaper inserts is the fabric the insert is made from because that will tell you how well and how quickly it absorbs.

 Side note: if you’re making your own diapers and need help with cloth diaper materials, click here.